TeamBeano/adjust-android-sdk/doc/english/mixpanel.md

 The Mixpanel API allows to register common properties to be sent in all activities as `super properties`, as it is explained in the [Mixpanel page][mixpanel_android].
 To integrate adjust with all tracked events of Mixpanel, you must set the `super properties` after receiving the response data of each activity.
-Follow the steps of the [attribution callback][attribution- callback] chapter in our Android SDK guide to implement it.
+Follow the steps of the [attribution callback][attribution-callback] chapter in our Android SDK guide to implement it.
 The delegate function can be set as the following, to use the Mixpanel API:

 ```java
 public class YourApplicationClass extends Application {